InfinityVM/InfinityVM/book/src/integration/clob.md

     bytes programID;
     bytes onchainInput;
     bytes32 offchainInputHash;
-    bytes32 stateHash;
+    bytes32 stateInputHash;
 }
 ```

 The CLOB uses `offchain_input` since we need to pass in a large number of orders as input in each batch.
 This `offchain_input` contains the new batch of orders/cancels/deposits/withdraws.

-We also use `state` since the CLOB is a stateful app server, where the state contains all user balances in the CLOB along with the order book.
+We also use `state_input` since the CLOB is a stateful app server, where the state contains all user balances in the CLOB along with the order book.

-The `offchain_input` and `state` is borsh-encoded by the CLOB server before submitting to the coprocessor.
+The `offchain_input` and `state_input` is borsh-encoded by the CLOB server before submitting to the coprocessor.

 ## zkVM program

-The zkVM program takes in `state` and `offchain_input` as inputs.
+The zkVM program takes in `state_input` and `offchain_input` as inputs.
 It does these things:

-1. Decodes `state` and `offchain_input`
+1. Decodes `state_input` and `offchain_input`
-1. Runs the CLOB app's state transition function, which matches orders given the inputs from the batch in `offchain_input` and the existing order book + balances in `state`.
+1. Runs the CLOB app's state transition function, which matches orders given the inputs from the batch in `offchain_input` and the existing order book + balances in `state_input`.
 We won't explain this function in detail here, but the code for this is in [`zkvm_stf`](https://github.com/InfinityVM/InfinityVM/blob/main/clob/core/src/lib.rs#L275).
 1. Returns an ABI-encoded output, which includes the hash of the new CLOB state and a list of balance updates which will be processed by the CLOB app contract.

 The list of state updates sent to the CLOB contract is structured like this: